 When we used Avast SecureLine VPN with the best VPN test sites to check a VPN, we found no IPv4, IPv6, webRTC, or DNS leaks.

 Avast SecureLine VPN only allows 1 VPN connection per user account on its base plan.
 However, its Multi-Device subscription allows up to 10 concurrent devices.
+So, if your Avast VPN is disconnecting frequently, make sure that only 1 connection is active at a time.

 The VPN provider has bank-grade encryption, which is the industry gold standard, 256-bit AES encryption.